 As required by the Constitution, the Census Bureau conducts a complete count of residents of the U.S. every ten years.
 Simple counts of people in states and areas must be available by the beginning of the year following the Census because this data is used to apportion Congressional seats.
 The other data (income, education, etc.) generated by the Census surveys usually takes a few years to become available.
 This detailed data, giving social and economic characteristics of the population of small geographical areas, is usually not available until at least three years after the Census was taken.

 Information contained in the Census volumes is collected from questionnaire responses.
 Some basic information (e.g.: age, sex, race) is obtained from all residents, whereas other, more detailed questions (e.g.: income, education, employment status) are only asked of a sample.
 And some questions are not asked at all, (for example, "what is your religion?") which means that no data on these subjects is available from the Census Bureau.
-For more information on the importance of Census methodology, see the Comparability tab in this Guide.
+For more information on the importance of Census methodology, see the Comparability page.